WHO’S THE BEST CFD BROKER? YOUR VOTE COUNTS

 2. Conditions, Costs & Fees

-In our CFD experience naturally we incorporate the conditions of the broker.
-The fees are an integral part of our test results.
-Even if a broker offers good deals but otherwise cannot convince in terms of fees, we’d adjust our rating accordingly.
+In our CFD broker assessments, we consider the broker’s conditions.
+The fees charged are an integral part of our test results.
+If a broker offers good deals and a range of assets, but does not convince us of their value in terms of fees, we adjust our rating accordingly.

-This is simply because there are spreads on each trade.
-The more active a trader is, the more he incurs costs in the form of spreads.
-Over time, a remarkable amount can accumulate, and the higher the spreads, the worse the trader’s overall performance.
-Since online trading is ultimately about making money, we look very closely at this area.
+We always consider the fact that there are spreads on each trade.
+The more active a trader is, the more they will incur costs in the form of spreads.
+Over time, this can really add up, and the higher the spreads, the worse the trader’s overall performance.
+Since online trading is ultimately about making money, we look very closely at this area, and assess costs for both very active traders and occasional hobby traders.

-Therefore, we do not weight the fees equally, but based on importance.
-Spreads and commissions come first.
-The lower these are, the better.
-Above all, we pay attention to the fees on the most popular underlyings such as the DAX, Dow Jones, S&P500, various currency pairs as well as gold and oil.
-Of course we understand that the spread is very much higher for extremely exotic underlyings than for liquid assets.
+Therefore, in our evaluations, we do not weigh the fees equally – our evaluations are based on importance.
+Spreads and commissions come first – the lower these are, the better.
+Above all, we pay attention to the fees on the most popular underlying assets, such as the DAX, Dow Jones, S&P 500 and popular currency pairs, as well as gold and oil.
+Of course, we understand that the spread is very much higher for extremely exotic underlying assets than for liquid assets.

 These fees might be included in your rating: